 Koala Thermal Drone Survey

-During thermal drone surveys, koala thermal signatures may be confused with habitat features, such as (e.g., arboreal termitaries and occupied hollows, and/or co-occurring arboreal species, such as flying-foxes, possums and birds.
-To counter this issue, any detected heat signatures were verified by a visual ground-truth survey.
-During the thermal drone survey, no koalas were identified within the area.
+During thermal drone surveys, koala thermal signatures may be confused with other habitat features, such as arboreal termitaries, occupied hollows and/or other arboreal species, such as flying-foxes, possums and birds.
+To counter this issue, any detected heat signatures were verified by a visual ground-truth survey by a suitably qualified Biodiverse team member.